2006 Minnesota gubernatorial election

 The 2006 Minnesota gubernatorial election took place on November 7, 2006.
 Incumbent Tim Pawlenty was endorsed by the state Republican convention on June 2, 2006, while the state Democratic–Farmer–Labor convention endorsed Mike Hatch on June 10, 2006.
-The party primaries took place on September 12, 2006, with Hatch defeating DFL challengers Becky Lourey and Ole Savior and incumbent Pawlenty defeating Sue Jeffers.
+The party primaries took place on September 12, 2006, with Hatch defeating DFL challengers Becky Lourey and Ole Savior, and incumbent Pawlenty defeating Sue Jeffers.
 In the November 7 general election, Pawlenty received a plurality of the votes, defeating Hatch by a margin of 0.96%.
-As a result, this election was the closest race of the 2006 gubernatorial election cycle.
+As a result, this was the closest race of the 2006 gubernatorial election cycle.